 Remainder of the paper is organized as follows: Section 2 defines DisCSPs and Section 3 defines MSCNs, a sub-class of DisCSPs, which are directly solvable by LJF-based message passing.
 In Section 4, we present an alternative formulation of JT-based message passing for solving CSPs to facilitate development of our MSCN algorithm.
 LJF representation of MSCN is presented in Section 5 and its properties are analyzed.
 Our algorithm to solve MSCNs based on LJFs is presented in Sections 6 and 7, as well as its completeness and complexity.
-Section 8 addresses construction of agent organization for MSCNs.
-Section 9 shows how to convert any DisCSP into an MSCN.
-Proofs are available at first author's website.
+Section 8 is a case study on solving distributed university timetabling problems to illustrate the techniques presented so far.
+Section 9 addresses construction of agent organization for MSCNs.
+Section 10 shows how to convert any DisCSP into an MSCN.
+Proofs are collected in Appendix 1.
+Formal notations are listed in Appendix 2 for readers' convenience.